 Four functioning historical weapons: The confederate rocket, the confederate steam machine gun, the greek machine-bow and the Korean HWACHA!

 You can't make a sailboat sail by blowing on the sail with a fan that's mounted in the sailboat itself.
 It's against the laws of physics.
 They built one.
-And made it work.
 It worked.
-It actually sailed.
-Do you understand what I'm saying?
+It sailed.
 They broke a law of physics.
 "I reject your reality and substitute my own" is all that needs to be said.

 Finally, anything that follows the phrase "Replicate the result."

-This is pretty much Jack O'Neill's job on Stargate SG-1, given that he's essentially an avatar for the Tau'ri (Earth humans) at large.
+This is Jack O'Neill's job on Stargate SG-1, given that he's essentially an avatar for the Tau'ri (Earth humans) at large.
 In the SG-1 mileu, Puny Earthlings aren't so puny, by virtue of overturning every single conception of How Things Are Supposed To Be by the older races.
 Note that the Tok'ra had been fighting the Goa'uld for millennia with little progress.
-But the SGC, with comparatively primitive weapons and tech, beat them in 8 years.
+The SGC, with comparatively primitive weapons and tech, beat them in 8 years.
 Crazy Awesome is Earth's hat!

 In Dollhouse, Alpha spends most of his screen time being evil and ridiculously awesome.